gvannest/expert_system/README.md

 as well as initial facts (line starting with the `=` sign) which are considered to be true.
 Finally, the input file also contains a set of queries (line starting with the `?` sign) which are the element to be proved using the set of rules and initial facts.

+The subject include some constraints such as using a backward chaining inference method.

 ### Input
 ***